 Whether you’re an OEM outsourcing your machinery builds to an equipment contract manufacturer or an OEM with a team of engineers and manufacturing folks, these pillars are universal.
 BOMs, CAD models, detailed prints, sourcing, critical parameters, and factory acceptance testing are at the heart of every build.
 In the future, we’ll be talking about how quality systems, regulatory compliance, and prototype manufacturing are all threaded into the process.

-Download our self-assessment guide on outsourcing machinery for a full look at how and why to use a contract manufacturer to build your next fleet of machinery, equipment, and hardware.
+Download our self-assessment guide on outsourcing machinery manufacturing for a full look at how and why to use a contract manufacturer to build your next fleet of machinery, equipment, and hardware.